History of Native Americans in the United States: American expansion

 In July 1845, the New York newspaper editor John L. O’Sullivan coined the phrase, "Manifest Destiny," as the "design of Providence" supporting the territorial expansion of the United States.
 Manifest Destiny had serious consequences for Native Americans, since continental expansion for the United States took place at the cost of their occupied land.
 Manifest Destiny was a justification for expansion and westward movement, or, in some interpretations, an ideology or doctrine that helped to promote the progress of civilization.
 Advocates of Manifest Destiny believed that expansion was not only good, but that it was obvious and certain.
 The term was first used primarily by Jacksonian Democrats in the 1840s to promote the annexation of much of what is now the Western United States (the Oregon Territory, the Texas Annexation, and the Mexican Cession).

 What a prodigious growth this English race, especially the American branch of it, is having!
 How soon will it subdue and occupy all the wild parts of this continent and of the islands adjacent.
 No prophecy, however seemingly extravagant, as to future achievements in this way [is] likely to equal the reality.

-— Rutherford Birchard Hayes, U.S. President, January 1, 1857, Personal Diary.
+— Rutherford Birchard Hayes, future U.S. President, January 1, 1857, Personal Diary.

 In 1851, delegates from the federal government and upwards of ten thousand Indigenous peoples, consisting of various Plains tribes including the Sioux, Cheyenne and Crow among many others, assembled.
 They gathered for the purpose of signing the Treaty of Fort Laramie which would set the definitive boundaries of the tribal territories, and tribes were to agree to leave travelers through the territory unharmed.
 In 1853 members of the tribes from the southern Plains such as the Comanches, Kiowas, and Kiowa Apaches signed treaties similar to the Fort Laramie Treaty of 1851.

 In the years following the 1851 treaty, tracks were laid for the Union Pacific Railroad and gold was discovered in Montana and Colorado.
 These factors amongst others led to increased traffic through tribal land which in turn disrupted the game animals that were necessary for the Plains’ nations survival.
 Conflicts between the U.S. Army, settlers and Native Americans continued; however, in 1864 after the massacre of a Cheyenne village along the banks of Sand Cheek, war between the U.S. and the tribes of the Great Plains was inevitable.